gt-cs3220/gt-cs3220.github.io/Vivado_Installation_Steps/vivado_install_steps.md

 ## Step6
 Wait for the installation to be completed.
 This may take several hours. \
 **Note** \
-**If there is any problems for installation please post it on Piazza or contact with Sam or Hanning.
-Just in case, you can also use Vivado on CRNCH server.**
+**If there is any problems for installation please post it on Piazza or contact with TAs.
+You can also ICE cluster.**

 ## Step 7